OAillon/spotify-ml-project/README.md

 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         spotify-ml-project and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         spotify_ml_project and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │